Mai Dubai

 Mai Dubai is a Dubai-based company that produces bottled water.
 It is owned by the state-run Dubai Electricity and Water Authority (DEWA) and serves as one of DEWA's key investments towards diversifying their revenue streams.
-DEWA owns 99% of the shares in Mai Dubai however it remains an independently operated Limited Liability Company.
+DEWA owns 99% of the shares in Mai Dubai, however it remains an independently operated Limited Liability Company.

 Mai Dubai was launched in 2012.
 The US magazine Beverage World in its July 2016 issue, for its 7th Annual BevStar Awards, gave Mai Dubai a bronze award in its water category.
 In May 2016 Gulf News reported Mai Dubai as being the preferred bottled water for all Emirates passengers.

 History

 Mai Dubai was founded on 19 December 2012 by DEWA to build and manage a new bottled water plant in Dubai.
 The company started constructing its production facility in June 2013 and commercial production began in March 2014.
 Since then it has continued to quickly grow garner market share in the region.

 On May 27, 2016, His Highness Sheikh Mohamed Bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE, Ruler of Dubai, visited the Mai Dubai company and factory accompanied by the Chairman of Mai Dubai His Excellency Saeed M. Al Tayer, the CEO of Mai Dubai Jay Andres and in the presence of members of the Media.
 His Highness took a tour of the premises, visiting employee offices, followed by a full tour of the Plant.

-In Feb 23 2015, Sheikh Hamdan bin Rashid Al Maktoum, UAE Minister of Finance officially inaugurated Mai Dubai bottled drinking-water company and factory in Yalayis on Al Qudra road in Dubai.
+On February 23, 2015, Sheikh Hamdan bin Rashid Al Maktoum, UAE Minister of Finance, officially inaugurated Mai Dubai bottled drinking-water company and factory in Yalayis on Al Qudra road in Dubai.
 As of February 2015, Mai Dubai produced 207 million units a year.
 Saeed Mohammed Al Tayer, Chairman of Mai Dubai was reported by Khaleej Times in January 2016 as saying that since starting distribution in April 2014, Mai Dubai has sold 163 million single servings of water.

 Etymology

 The word Mai which means water in Arabic was used as it sounds similar to the English word my.
-Mai is also the phonetic sound of the word water in Arabic, hence the intended meaning of “Water from Dubai” but with the musical resonance which rhymes with the word Dubai, especially the sound made by the letters “a” and “I”.
+Mai is also the phonetic sound of the word water in Arabic, hence the intended meaning of "Water from Dubai" but with the musical resonance which rhymes with the word Dubai, especially the sound made by the letters "a" and "I".